 I tried the Daisy Keech hourglass workout with 10 million views — here's what happened

-If you've tried Keech's quarantine abs workout (check out our fitness editor’s results here), you know she means business when it comes to short but snappy workouts.
-Whether you're at home, in the park, or even on vacation, you can easily squeeze her 10-minute hourglass routine in.
-The workout involves completing nine exercises for a minute each, no breaks.
-This approach aims to intensify the burn and engage those abdominal muscles fully.
+If you've already tried Keech's quarantine abs workout (check out our fitness editor’s results here), you know she’s serious about delivering quick, ab burning sessions.
+Whether you’re at home, in the park, or even on vacation, you can easily fit in her 10-minute hourglass routine.

-Keep reading to find out exactly how to do the workout and find out my honest thoughts after completing it.
+Keep reading to learn how to do the workout and discover my honest thoughts after completing it.

 What is the Daisy Keech hourglass workout?